 Sam Lavigne is an artist and educator whose work deals with data, surveillance, cops, natural language processing, and automation.
 He has exhibited work at Lincoln Center, SFMOMA, Pioneer Works, DIS, Ars Electronica, The New Museum, the Smithsonian American Art Museum, and his work has been covered in the New Yorker, the Washington Post, the Guardian, Motherboard, Wired, the Atlantic, Forbes, NPR, the San Francisco Chronicle, the World Almanac, the Ellen Degeneres Show and elsewhere.

-He has also created a number of open-source software projects such as:
+He has also created and contributed to number of open-source software projects such as:

 - vidpy: video editing and compositing in python